Hummingbirds Found in Georgia: (Pictures and Sounds)

 Species: L. clemenciae

-The Blue-throated Mountain-gem hummingbird primarily resides in Mexico and Central America.
+The Blue-throated Mountain-gem aka Blue-throated hummingbird, primarily resides in Mexico and Central America.
+Their range extends into parts of Guatemala and Honduras.

-They are also seen in the southwestern United States in clusters along the southern border near Arizona, New Mexico, and Texas.
+They are also seen in the southwestern United States in clusters along the southern border.

 Sightings map show so far only one Blue-throated Mountain-gem hummingbird documented Georgia sightings in Elberton.